nicholaslws/BSF-projects/SOP/SOP.md

 For this project, one of the goals is to recycle the foodwaste around the campus.
-We have targeted the residential halls and colleges that provide meal plans as they seem to form the bulk of the food waste produced.
+We have targeted the residential halls and colleges that provide meal plans as they seem to form a centralised bulk of the food waste produced.
 There are nine halls and colleges that we can collect food waste from.
 These are:

 -   Eusoff Hall
 -   Kent Ridge Hall